oblivio/apps-oblivio-company/docs/GAME_PORTAL_THIRD_PARTY_INTEGRATION.md

 - `game_type`: `"blackjack"` or `"dominoes"` (required)
 - `game_mode`: Optional - `"best_of_5"`, `"best_of_10"` for blackjack; `"classic"`, `"boricua"` for dominoes
 - `ai_count`: Number of AI players (0-3, defaults to 0)
-- `player_id`: Optional - if not provided, a placeholder will be created
+- `player_id`: Optional - if not provided, a placeholder will be created and automatically replaced when the user joins

+**Note**: When a game is created without a `player_id`, a placeholder player is created.
+The placeholder is automatically replaced with the user's browser fingerprint when they visit the game link.
+Placeholders are filtered from the UI and never displayed to users.

 ### 2. Poll for Game Updates